jemmy512/book-notes/CS/refactoring-2.md

 * Mechanics
     1. Apply Encapsulate Record (162) to the common data record that the functions share.
         * If the data that is common between the functions isn’t already grouped into a record structure, use Introduce Parameter Object (140) to create a record to group it together.
-    2. Take each function that uses the common record and use Move Function (198) to move it into the new class.
+    2. Take each function that uses the common record and use `Move Function` to move it into the new class.
         * Any arguments to the function call that are members can be removed from the argument list.
     3. Each bit of logic that manipulates the data can be extracted with Extract Function (106) and then moved into the new class.